syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img10.png" Caption="Data Markers"%}

-If the data is bound to series using **dataSource** option, you can customize the points in the **seriesRendering** event as illustarted in the following code snippet,
+When the data is bound to the series by using the **dataSource** option, you can customize the points in the **seriesRendering** event as illustarted in the following code example,

 {% highlight js %}